 Digital Certificate - Request a Single or Multi-Domain Server SSL Certificate

-This article explains how to request an SSL certificate which can be used to secure network communications for a server.
+This article explains how to request an SSL certificate for single or multiple domains which can be used to secure network communications for a server.

-For specifics on generating a request for your software please refer to your software documentation or the Comodo Knowledge Base for CSR Generation.
+For specific information on generating a request for your software, please refer to your software documentation or the Comodo Knowledge Base for CSR Generation.

 The CSR must meet the following requirements:

 The CSR must use a key length of 2048 bits.

 The CSR must contain a Common Name (CN) with a hostname of your server.

 If you are requesting a certificate that will be valid for multiple domains, you may add up to 99 additional hostnames (subject alternate names, or SANs) in the CSR itself.
 Alternatively, you may simply note the domains in the relevant area of the self-enrollment form.
 In either case, read the Submit the Certificate Signing Request section of this article carefully.

 all host and domain names in a CSR must be fully-qualified (e.g. yourhostname.uchicago.edu not yourhostname), valid in public DNS (e.g. not exchange-server.local), and, due to a bug in the Comodo system, listed in lower-case letters